Delphi sees Europe stabilizing, but outlook disappoints

 Analysts were expecting a profit of $4.40 on revenue of $16.46 billion.

-(Reporting by Ben Klayman in Detroit; Editing by Jeffrey Benkoe, Chizu Nomiyama and Phil Berlowitz)
+(Reporting by Ben Klayman in Detroit; Editing by Jeffrey Benkoe and Chizu Nomiyama)

 British payment processor Worldpay Group Plc on Tuesday said revenue for the full year was lower than expected, hurt by weakness in its U.S. business.